Categories

 Youth Scholarships Available from SEMBMA

 Since 2020, the Southeast Michigan Bluegrass Music Association has offered scholarship money to deserving youth ages 12-18 for use with lessons on stringed instruments or vocals (either online or in-person) to help promote bluegrass and old-time music with the younger generation.
-The COVID pandemic did a lot to get people, especially kids, to get interested in learning musical instruments since they would be stuck at home.
+The COVID pandemic did a lot to get people, especially kids, interested in learning musical instruments since they would be stuck at home.
 However, SEMBMA has had a difficult time finding qualifying youth for these scholarships, even after many internet blasts and mailings to area music stores and schools.

 As a member of the Scholarship/Education Committee for SEMBMA, it amazes me how something like this is is being passed on by qualified students.
 We have had a few applicants, but most of them have wanted to use the funds for non-educational purposes.
 We do have restrictions, but if that student can show that they are truly interested in improving on his/her playing of guitar, bass, banjo, mandolin, fiddle, or even singing, and can show us that they are already moving forward in that talent, we will help them without hesitation.